converting an old business site

 Initially, the study carried out in 2012 by ANMA as part of the Intense City approach, initiated by the MEL, focused on a first sector of 50 ha east of rue Jean Jaurès at the interface of the communes of Croix and Villeneuve d’Ascq on which the 3Suisses group was largely located.

-a mixed residential neighborhood
+a mixed-use neighborhood

 The departure of the logistics activity of the 3 Suisses group, initially freeing up 10ha in the heart of a new part of town to be reinvented, enabled ANMA to then develop, as chief town planner, an urban project on behalf of the group.
 3 Suisses associated with Linkcity: the Maillerie.
 After a Planning Permit issued in 2017, the project is now in the operational phase and managed by Linkcity in cooperation with Nodi.

-This urban redevelopment project for the logistics site aims to create a mixed neighborhood predominantly residential and halfway between the towns of Croix and Villeneuve d’Ascq.
+This urban redevelopment project for the logistics site aims to create a mixed neighborhood predominantly residential and halfway between the towns of Croix and Villeneuve d´Ascq.
 The site layout is based on five invariants.

-of the Marque river
+of the edges of the Marque

 On the eastern and northern fringes, the project takes advantage of the Plan Bleu opportunity to reconnect la Branche de Croix to la Marque through a large linear park on the edges of the Marque.
 It frees up the necessary hold to allow MEL, in a second step, to ensure the contracting authority of a new urban park around the reopened small Marque.